 A bachelor's degree or its equivalent with a GPA of 2.7 (B-) or better on a 4.0 scale is required for admission to the MBA program.
-Conditional admission to the program may be granted by the Provost to applicants with a GPA between 2.0 and 2.6, and is based on the students' personal statement, letters of recommendation, and detailed review of his/her prior academic transcripts.
-Applicants with GPA 2.5 and 2.6 who receive the conditional admission are required to achieve a GPA of at least 3.0 in the first nine units of work in the MBA program.
-A student achieving this academic record will have the conditional status removed.
-Otherwise, the student is subject to dismissal after the first term of enrollment.
-Applicants with a GPA in a range of 2.0 - 2.4 will be considered for admission to the regular graduate status after completing courses necessary to improve their GPA.
-A minimum of nine units of undergraduate or graduate level foundation courses with a GPA of 3.2 or better is required.
-Based on extra curriculum academic results, the Provost may grant a student the regular graduate status before achievement of the GPA requirement.
-In support, the student may submit letters of recommendation, GMAT or GRE scores, summary of work experience, research projects, or publications.
+Conditional admission to the program may be granted to applicants with a GPA between 2.0 and 2.6, and is based on the students' personal statement, letters of recommendation, and detailed review of his/her prior academic transcripts.
+Applicants with a GPA in the range of 2.0 - 2.6 will be granted the regular graduate status after completing required courses and achieving at least 3.0 GPA in a term with 9 units or in two consecutive terms with the total of at least 15 units and cumulative GPA of 3.0 or above.
+If the student's first term GPA is below 2.7 he/she is subject of dismissal.
+The conditional status can be given for 2 terms only.
+Conditionally admitted applicants with GPA 2.5 and 2.6 are allowed to take MBA program courses if they don't need prerequisites.
+Undergraduate or graduate level foundation courses are given for students conditionally accepted with GPA 2.0 - 2.4 before receiving regular status.
+Based on extra curriculum results, the Provost may grant a student the regular graduate status before achievement of the GPA requirement based on letters of recommendation, GMAT or GRE scores, summary of work experience, research projects, or publications.